 [END EQUATION]

-Note that when the outcome is present (i.e. when Yi=1, we would want to predict a probability close to 1.
+Note that when the outcome is present (i.e., when Yi=1, we would want to predict a probability close to 1.
 The further the prediction is from 1, the worse the score in the formula.
 When Yi=0, the reverse happens.
 Now, we want to have a low probability of the outcome.
 The lower the predicted value, the better the prediction.
 The combined effect of these two formulas is called deviance (D) and is calculated with the equation

 [INSERT EQUATION]